ayyemichelle/OutfitCheck/README.md

 <img src="http://g.recordit.co/btIYK6rYJx.gif" width=250>

 ## User Stories
-The application can do the following:
+The application can do the following:<br>
 [x] The application grabs the user's current location [x] Users will have an outfit suggested to them based on their current location & occasion preference [x] Users can edit their selection